 Respite Services (respiteservices.com)

-respiteservices.com consists of agencies funded by the Ministry of Community and Social Services and the Ministry of Children and Youth Services.
+respiteservices.com consists of agencies funded by the Ministry of Children, Community and Social Services and the Ministry of Children, Community and Social Services.
 They are collaborating to develop a more dynamic respite network for both children and adults in Toronto.
-As well, participants include delegates from the Ministry of Community and Social Services, the Toronto District School Board, Toronto Parks and Recreation, and the Children’s Aid Societies.
+As well, participants include delegates from the Ministry of Children, Community and Social Services, the Toronto District School Board, Toronto Parks and Recreation, and the Children’s Aid Societies.
 Other organizations providing respite services for families in Toronto are invited to join.

 To find alternative funding sources in your area, search through your local sports clubs, faith or cultural groups, recreational facilities, charitable organizations or community agencies.
 For example: